 All Australian passport applications lodged overseas must be lodged in person at an Australian diplomatic mission and additional overseas fees apply.
-Some applications for renewal of adult passports can be lodged by mail (see below for eligibility).
-Please ensure you check with the individual Australian Diplomatic mission for up to date fees in local currency and requirements and whether you need to make an appointment.
+Some applications for the renewal of adult or child passports can be lodged by mail (see below for eligibility).

 At the Australian Consulate-General in Papeete, in-person applications are accepted on appointment only.
-The Passport section of the Australian Consulate-General in Papeete is open to the public, Monday to Thursday from 11:30am to 12pm and 1pm to 4pm (except public holidays), for information.
+The passport section of the Australian Consulate-General in Papeete is open to the public on Monday to Thursday from 11:30am to 12pm and from 1pm to 4pm (except public holidays).

 For further information please consult the Australian passport website.

-Please note that child applications should be lodged in person by a parent or person with parental responsibility for the child.
+Please note that child applications lodged in person must be done by a parent or person with parental responsibility for the child.
 The parent or person lodging the application is not required to be an Australian citizen, but will need to bring photographic proof of their own identity and their address to the appointment.
 Child applicants aged 16 or 17 must also attend the lodgement interview.
 Children under the age of 16 do not have to attend the lodgement interview.

 As of 1 January 2016, child applicants aged 16 or 17 are issued with a 10-year passport instead of the five-year passport currently issued to children under 16.
 Applications must still include parental consent, and they must be personally lodged by the applicant together with a parent.
 The application fee is the adult fee but the overseas surcharge is the child rate.

 Please contact us by email at [email protected] to make an appointment.